Andrew-Reid/lichen.js/README.md

 If radius is provided, sets the radius of circles in the pattern in pixels.
 If not, returns the current radius.
 Defaults to 10.

+**circle.spacing(spacing)**

+If spacing is provided, sets the distance between circles - not including stroke width.
+If not provided, returns the current spacing.
+Defaults to 2.

 **circle.stroke(color)**

 If a color is provided, sets the stroke color of the pattern.
 If not provided, returns the current value.
 Defaults to black.

+**circle.strokeWidth(width)**

+If a width is provided, sets the stroke width to the specified number, in pixels.
+If not provided, returns the current value.
+Defaults to 0.

 **circle.use()**